sbancuz/Appunti/Adversarial search strategies.md

 The basic MTCS does not use [[Minimax algorithm#Heuristic alpha beta pruning]], instead the value of a state is estimated as the average utility over a number of **simulations** of complete games from that states.

 But how can we choose the moves in the simulations?
 We need a **playout policy** that biases moves towards the *good ones* by using [[Machine learning]].
-Now given we have left to decide:
+Now given a playout, we have left to decide:
 - from what position do we stater the playouts?
 - how many playouts do we allocate at each position?